DanielHauge/metis-showcase-indexer/idea-notes.md

   - Analyse typical metrics and add to stats
 - Accumulate metrics and stats
 - Find showcase file and save tabs, stats and metrics to redis

+## Issues
+- Repo space is not queue, it is stack, it never loops.